The UAF Experience

 Many UAF students are nontraditional.
 They study at night or after work, and balance schoolwork with family responsibilities.
 The university offers a wide variety of evening and weekend classes.
 UAF students can attend classes through distance delivery from remote areas of Alaska or from anywhere in the world.
 Using computers, telephones and the Internet, students can take courses or work toward their degrees without leaving home.

 Many students take advantage of UAF’s exchange programs to study at colleges and universities around the world, or through the National Student Exchange program, which offers studies at universities throughout the United States.
 There are more than 130 different student organizations on campus, with that number going up all the time.
-Students produce the weekly Sun Star newspaper, run KSUA, the campus radio station, and participate in scores of special interest groups.
+Students produce the weekly Sun Star online news site, run KSUA, the campus radio station, and participate in scores of special interest groups.

 At UAF you find faculty members who are among the best in the country, and because of the low 11:1 student-faculty ratio, you receive more personal attention here than you would at almost any other public university in the nation.
 Once you have chosen a major, you will be assigned a faculty advisor from your academic department.
 Your advisor will help you choose classes each semester and will explain programs and requirements.
 You will get to know the faculty not just as professors, but as friends, advisors and mentors.
 Education is an individual process, different for each person.
 At UAF, you are an individual, not just a face in the crowd.